 About the Event

-Paul Stayback, LSWAIC works for the King County Veterans Program providing outreach to veterans and community education, Previously, Paul worked as a disabled veteran's case worker at the Employment Security Department (ESD) and as a child-focused mental health clinician.
-Paul has given talks on veteran culture to Central Washington University (CWU) housing and served as a guest speaker on veteran's issues at CWU.
+Paul Stayback, MSW, LSWAIC works for the King County Veterans Program doing outreach with veterans and providing community education.
+Paul’s past employment includes work as a disabled veterans case worker at the Employment Security Department (ESD) and as a child-focused mental health clinician.
+Paul has served as a guest speaker on veteran issues at Central Washington University (CWU).

-Tony Sandoval has worked for Chelan County as their Veteran Service Officer for over 4 years, serving nearly 1,300 local veterans.
-Prior to this position, Tony worked at Wenatchee Valley College through the Washington Department of Veterans Affairs Vet Corps Program.
-He assisted veterans and their families with education benefits and more.
-Tony graduated from Central Washington University with a Bachelor's in Interdisciplinary Studies.
-Tony is a US Army Iraq War veteran.
+Tony Sandoval works for Chelan County as their Veteran Service Officer and has held this position for over 4 years, working with nearly 1,300 local Veterans.
+Prior to this position, Tony worked at Wenatchee Valley College through the Washington Department of Veterans Affairs Vet Corps Program, where he assisted Veterans and their families with education benefits and more.
+Tony graduated from Central Washington University with a bachelor's in interdisciplinary studies and is a US Army Iraq War Veteran.